Arjun Muralidharan: Personal life

 In addition to all his swimming accomplishments Arjun also trains in Martial Arts and is a 1st dan (shodan) black belt in Gōjū-ryū Karate and a first kyu brown belt in Shidokan.

 In his spare time he coaches young children at Bluewater Swim Academy alongside his father and older brother at Pune.
+He has mentored and coached numerous sub junior and junior level national medalists.

 Arjun is also the Director of Bluewater Sports Academy located at Baner Pune.

 He has endorsed sportswear company Metal Mulisha and is also sponsored by Siddhi Health Club located at Kothrud, Pune where he has done his strength training since 2002.